Masturbation is common among both men and women and married and unmarried people.

 You won’t face the frustrations of getting denied the chance or undergo the cost of flowers or candies to win a partner.

-Dr. Vijaysarathi adds that it helps you understand your sexuality in the better way, become a better lover and can be an effective cure for premature ejaculation.
+Dr. Vijaysarathi adds that it helps you understand your sexuality in a better way, become a better lover, and can be an effective cure for premature ejaculation.

 Other than self-stimulation, many couples enjoy mutual masturbation for heightened sexual pleasures.